FusionAuth/fusionauth-site/site/_posts/2022-01-18-extending-fusionauth-roles-with-cerbos.md

 * As a manager, I can edit my timesheet and those of my team, but not my superiors’ or any other employee
 * As an employee, I can edit my timesheet for 24 hours after I submit it, but no longer
-* Accounting team members can edit any timesheet at any time
+* Accounting team members can edit any timesheet, but only during business hours

 All of these are complex authorization decisions that RBAC offloads to the timesheet application.
-This is fine when the decisions are relatively simple and few in number, but as they grow, this business logic benefits from being extracted.
+This is fine when the decisions are relatively simple and few in number, but as they grow, this business logic benefits from being extracted and centralized.

 ## Enter an authorization server